 310 East Main Street, Fredericksburg, TX

-We met some friends while in Fredericksburg and wanted to go somewhere for drinks.
-Due to their huge selection of beers, cocktail menu, and appetizers, we opted to dine at the Silver Creek Beer Garden.
-The drinks that we selected were Moscow Mules, 30 ounce Margaritas (mostly ice, I would skip it), local wines, craft beer, peach Rum Bellinis (yum!), and a Texas favorite (which I had never heard of), cherry limeade Margaritas.
-Our thirsts were definitely quenched!
+We met some friends in Fredericksburg and decided to go somewhere for drinks.
+We picked Silver Creek Beer Garden because of their huge selection of beers, cocktail menu, and appetizers.
+The drinks that we selected were Moscow Mules, 30 ounce Margaritas (mostly ice, I would skip it), local wines, craft beer, peach Rum Bellinis (yum!), and a Texas favorite, cherry limeade Margaritas.
+The drinks definitely quenched our thirsts!

-We ordered the Sausage Sampler (Bratwurst, Knackwurst and Pepperwurst) which was served with rye bread and German mustard, Spinach Artichoke dip, served with veggies and red tortilla strips to snack on.
+We ordered the Sausage Sampler (Bratwurst, Knackwurst and Pepperwurst) which was served with rye bread and German mustard.
+We also had the Spinach Artichoke dip, which came with veggies and red tortilla strips for dipping.
 My favorite appetizer was the Fried Phyllo wrapped log of Triple Cream Brie Cheese, topped with a velvety tomato cream sauce.
-It was really hard to share that Brie; what a clever recipe!
-Silver Creek Beer Garden is large inside with a killer bar in the back.
+It was really hard to share that Brie because I wanted it all for myself; what a clever recipe!
+Silver Creek Beer Garden has a killer bar in the back.
 Musicians were entertaining the patio crowd with live music.
 This was definitely a fun and memorable stop.

 3260 East Main Street, Fredericksburg, TX